 We exchanged light banter, as I introduced her to myself and to the team.
 She had already met the medical student, clad in his short white coat (the difference in length distinguishes an MD from a student, a little factoid unknown to most).

 I was there to draw her blood, I announced, smiling.

-My suspicion was true.
-I found her happily pointing to the student – now standing there, like a deer in headlights.
-She was oblivious to this, of course, or maybe just ignorantly choosing to take no notice of it, and instead focused her self-satisfied grin directly at me, to boast in the success of her moment of glory.
+It was true.
+I found her happily pointing to the student of my group – now standing there, like a deer in headlights.
+Oblivious to this – or maybe just ignorantly choosing to not take notice – she instead aimed her self-satisfied grin directly at me, boasting in the success of her moment of glory.